 As the project manager for the Social Tools project, I led the team to increase Social Tools' conversion, with an emphasis on increasing trust, simplifying, and improving onboarding.
-I personally worked on user testing, redesigns for the site, and redesigns for the tool.
-Afterward, I coordinated the delivery of UI designs and a style guide as well.
+I personally worked on user testing and redesigned wireframes for the site and tool.
+Afterward, I coordinated the delivery of UI designs and a style guide (not my work) as well.

 To get to the core of the problem, I first conducted user tests.